Research Protections Policies

 AUTHORITY OF RESEARCH QUALITY PROGRAMS:

-• Review of facilities and research personnel regarding suitability and preparedness to conduct research, especially research that is FDA-regulated.
+- Review of facilities and research personnel regarding suitability and preparedness to conduct research

 INVESTIGATOR RESPONSIBILITIES (as they relate to this policy):

-General responsibilities as they relate to quality research (see Policy RP03).
+Investigators have general responsibilities as they relate to quality research (see Policy RP03).
+Investigators should:

-Contact the RQ program staff for guidance as needed.
+- Contact the RQ program for guidance as needed.

 Additional responsibilities for sponsor-investigators conducting FDA-regulated research: